 Repeated large intermediate-depth earthquakes in the southeastern (SE-) Carpathians (the Vrancea region) cause destruction in Bucharest, the capital city of Romania, and shake central and eastern European cities several hundred kilometers away from the hypocenters of the events.
-The earthquake-prone Vrancea region (Fig. 1) is bounded to the north and northeast by the Eastern European platform (EEP), to the east by the Scythian platform (SCP), to the south-east by the Dobrogea orogen (DOB), to the south and south-west by the Moesian platform (MOP), and to the north-west by the Transylvanian basin (TRB).
-The epicenters of the sub-crustal earthquakes in the Vrancea region are concentrated within a very small seismogenic volume about 70 km \times 30 km in planform and between depths of about 70 and 180 km.
-Below this depth the seismicity ends suddenly: one seismic event at 220 km depth is an exception (Oncescu and Bonjer, 1997).
-Vrancea earthquakes occur in response to stresses generated in the descending lithospheric slab at these depths.
+The earthquake-prone Vrancea region (Fig. 1) is bounded to the north and northeast by the Eastern European platform (EEP), to the east by the Scythian platform (SCP), to the south-east by the Focsani basin (FOC) and the North Dobrogea orogen (DOB), to the south and southwest by the Moesian platform (MOP), and to the north-west by the Transylvanian basin (TRB).
+The epicenters of the sub-crustal earthquakes in the Vrancea region are concentrated within a very small seismogenic volume about 70×30 km2 in planform and between depths of about 70 and 180 km.
+Below this depth the seismicity ends abruptly: one seismic event at 220 km depth is an exception (Oncescu and Bonjer, 1997).